 But as I’ve already explained, escaping from distress only works in the short-term.
 In the long-term, the distress gets worse, creating bigger life problems.
 The good news is you can learn to tolerate distress, you might just need a little more help than others to develop this important skill, like in therapy for example.

 For more on mental health maintenance, read Why Everyone Needs Therapy.
 I also share tools and resources via my fortnightly newsletters and you’ll find masses of information on my Instagram page, the.perfectionism.therapist.
-And if you’re looking for a therapist, please use my therapy enquiry form to get in touch.
+And if you’re looking for a therapist, you can book a free consultation with me here.